Azimuth Alignment Tool via Web Audio

 - Run Channel Balance first, then measure Left-only and Right-only crosstalk and try to match them (small azimuth changes).

-- For speed/speed, use a 3150 Hz band and keep level below clipping.
+- For speed checks, use a 3,150 Hz band and keep the level below clipping.

 Calibration caveat